 Facebook’s COO, Sharyl Sandberg, said recently we should pay a monthly subscription if we wanted to opt out of getting tracked by Facebook.; that would stop them from mining and sharing our data to advertisers; I don’t think that’s going to happen simply because the economics matter too much at this point.
 For context, right now Facebook has over 2 billion people on the network, which accounts for $40 billion in revenue.
 They would need 400 millions users to pay at least $10 usd per month to make up for all the revenue they make from advertising.
 This is very optimistic and unrealistic.
 For comparison, Netflix, one of the most successful subscription services has 100 millions paid users; I’m doubtful Facebook could do any better.
 At ingramer review you will get the detailed idea about the traffic boosting tools.

 I like Facebook, but I could live without it.
 It is the same case with Instagram with me.
 As far as youtube I enjoy both watching and having a channel, especially after The Marketing Heaven grew the number of my subscribers significantly.
 Since I got to know that Facebook owns Instagram, I’m a little wary of using it.
+To increase your instagram traffic here see more boosting tools.
 The utility I get from it is very different from most people.
 The whole privacy argument has little weight for me to delete facebook; for me what matters is utility, and I just don’t get a lot from it.

 I’ve always said that I’d rather pay for Twitter than for Facebook.
 Why?
 Because Facebook is where your friends are, Twitter is where the friends you want to have are.
 I get more utility from Twitter than Facebook because there’s more knowledge sharing and interesting dialogue than simply sharing day to day trivial things that nobody should care about.
 I have a Facebook account, but I don’t sign in to mindlessly scroll through my newsfeed and haven’t done so in 10 years; I just use Messenger for communication.